 The Brexshit Machine is an LED artwork based on text extracted from The Brexit Lexicon (2016-2020), Roberts’ compendium of the most common terms that have shaped the discussions of Brexit in both politics and the media.
 The work was created to mark the 31 January 2020, the day that the UK’s membership of the European Union ended and the start of the “transition period”.

-The Brexit Lexicon is a single channel video work (c.
-80 minutes) that explores the store of metaphors and verbiage that have become the stock in trade of politicians and journalists during Britain’s exit from the Europe Union.
+The Brexit Lexicon is a two-part video work (78 minutes) that explores the store of metaphors and verbiage that have become the stock in trade of politicians and journalists during Britain’s exit from the Europe Union.
 Creating a compendium of the most common terms that have coloured the way Britain and the EU have described current political discussions associated with Brexit, the lexicon is read out by a news presenter who appears at a desk in an anonymous news television studio against a green-screen.

 The Weeds And The Wilderness